regional-specter/Monterey-Finance/Research/README.md

 ---

-## Phase 1A → 1B

-### Phase 1A — Factor discovery (mostly done)

-Test one idea at a time: hypothesis → point-in-time backtest → white paper → keep / revise / kill.

-**What worked in-sample:** quality / cash generation, ROIC compounders, dual-momentum regime filter, selective earnings surprise (and high-beta tech as a high-risk sleeve).

-**What failed:** deep value and high-dividend ranking (papers 07–08).
-In our window they underweight the Halal mega-cap growth core that dominates SPUS.
-More papers in that family are **paused**.

-### Phase 1B — Fund book design (active next)

-Stop hunting more single factors for now.
-Build the book we would actually run:

-1. **Freeze winning sleeves** — e.g. quality (01), ROIC (02), regime / momentum (04), optional SUE satellite (06).
-High-beta (05) only if the risk budget allows it.
-2. **Combine into one portfolio** — sleeve weights, rebalance rules, shared Halal universe.
-3. **Risk rules** — single-name cap, sector cap, drawdown / trend throttle on the whole book.
-4. **Halal ops** — mid-period AAOIFI breach exits; purification as a real process, not only a footnote.
-5. **Costs and capacity** — turnover budget; at what size the book breaks.

-A topic in 1B is complete when the folder has a reproducible notebook, figures, and a short write-up that answers: *would we run this?*

----

 ## How a paper / study is done

 1. Lock the universe (AAOIFI vs DJIM, sector screens, ratio limits).